Episode 20 - Making a stop sign

 swing-out stop sign from the

-side of the bus, I decided to keep
+side of the bus, I decided to

-it in case another purpose for it
+keep it in case another

-make it the heart of a building
+I decided to make it the heart

-project I would do with my
+of a building project I would do

-almost-six-year-old grandson Edison.
-We would mount it on a
+with my almost-six-year-old grandson Edison.
+We would

-base, swap in LED bulbs, add a power supply and a switch, to
+mount it on a base, swap in LED bulbs, add a power supply

-make it into a ginormous night light.
+and a switch, to make it into a ginormous night light.

-While adults new to tinkering might
+While adults new to tinkering

-find some useful information in this
+might find some useful

-episode, the primary audience is
+primary audience is kids.
+Together

-kids.
-Together we use a power drill,
+we use a power drill, power screw

-power screw driver, soldering iron,
+driver, soldering iron, volt meter,

-volt meter, heat gun and more.
+heat gun and more.

-I didn’t want the project to lag, either for Edison or for the viewer,
+I didn’t want the project to lag, either for Edison or for the

-so I made and painted the wooden base before hand, off-
+viewer, so I made and painted the

 camera.
 It’s made from two, 1 foot